yya518/FinBERT/README.md

 # FinBERT

 **UPDATE:**
+[June 2, 2022] We have fine-tuned FinBERT pretrained model on several financial NLP tasks, all outperforming traditional machine learning models, deep learning models, and fine-tuned BERT models.

+All the fine-tuned FinBERT models are publicly hosted at Huggingface 🤗.
+Specifically, we have the following:

+**FinBERT-Pretrained**: The pretrained FinBERT model on large-scale financial text. https://huggingface.co/yiyanghkust/finbert-pretrain
+**FinBERT-Sentiment**: for sentiment classification task. https://huggingface.co/yiyanghkust/finbert-tone **FinBERT-ESG**: for ESG classification task. https://huggingface.co/yiyanghkust/finbert-esg **FinBERT-FLS**: for forward-looking statement (FLS) classification task. https://huggingface.co/yiyanghkust/finbert-fls

+We have also re-organized this Github repo.

+Visit [FinBERT.AI](https://finbert.ai/) for more details on the recent development of FinBERT

+**UPDATE:**

 [July 30, 2021] The fine-tuned `FinBERT` model for financial sentiment classification has been uploaded and integrated with Huggingface's [`transformers`](https://huggingface.co/transformers/) library.
 This model is fine-tuned on 10,000 manually annotated (positive, negative, neutral) sentences from analyst reports.
 This model achieves superior performance on financial tone anlaysis task.
 If you are simply interested in using `FinBERT` for financial tone analysis, give it a try.